Intern in the Sacred Valley of the Incas

-- Spanish or Quechua classes during, before or after the internship available for an additional charge upon request.
+- Spanish or Quechua classes available for an additional charge upon request.

 - Trip to Machu Picchu.
-Participants may purchase the Visit Machu Picchu package for $270 upon request.
-This includes: round-trip transportation to train station, round-trip train ticket, bus to archaeological site, guide, Machu Picchu entrance & Huayna Picchu entrance if available.
+Participants may purchase the Visit Machu Picchu package upon request.
+This includes: round-trip transportation to train station, round-trip train ticket, bus to archaeological site, guide, Machu Picchu entrance & Huayna Picchu or Machu Picchu Mountain entrance if available at time of booking.

-- Optional add-on trips to Arequipa, Colca Canyon, Nazca Lines, Puerto Maldonado, Lima, Puno, Lake Titicaca, & Bolivia available upon request.
+- Optional add-on trips to Arequipa, Colca Canyon, Nazca Lines, Puerto Maldonado, Lima, Puno, Lake Titicaca, or multi-day treks, available upon request.

 - Traveler’s insurance (optional).

-4) Within 1 week of receipt of the acceptance email, pay your 1st Program Fee payment of $1,000 to secure your placement, as space is limited.
+1) Within 1 week of receipt of the acceptance email, we will ask for your signed and initial Terms & Conditions agreement and your 1st Program Fee payment of $1,000 to secure your placement, as space is limited.
 Note: This deposit is not an extra fee, it will be deducted from your total Program Fee.
 This deposit is not refundable except under extreme circumstances.

-There are a number of ways you can contribute while gaining valuable experience in Peru.
-The table below includes a few project areas you could choose to focus on.
-A list of defined roles are also available here.
+There are many ways you can contribute while gaining valuable experience through your internship in Peru.
+The table below includes a few project areas you could focus on.
+A list of some of the previously defined roles are also available here.
 If you have questions about whether this program is right for you, please don’t hesitate to email us at intern@LinguisticHorizons.com.

-You may also join our Facebook Group to ask questions directly and interact with Linguistic Horizons, current, past and potential participants!
+Additionally, you may join our Facebook Group to ask questions directly and interact with Linguistic Horizons, current, past and potential participants!